You are here: HOME › Public speaking activities & games

 Here's a quick link directory to all the public speaking activities and games pages on my site.

 You'll find the activities ultra-flexible - adapting equally well across age groups from middle school aged students to adults.
-Use them and your students will develop fluency, flexibility, audience awareness, delivery skills and confidence.
+Use them and your students will develop fluency, flexibility, creativity, audience awareness, delivery skills and confidence.
 And most important of all they'll lose self-limiting anxiety and, have FUN!

 Here's to fear-free happy (and heroic) public speakers,

 You'll find three variations of One minute speeches (superb for teaching impromptu speaking painlessly), plus seven more games.
 All of them are suitable for middle school students and beyond.

-Another page that has been shared by thousands.
+This is another page that has been shared thousands of times.
 The skills focused on in this group of games are: content structure, transitions, fluency, body language, and flexibility.

-Again, they're adaptable across age groups.
+Again, the exercises are adaptable across age groups.

 (Warning - you'll need a fairly large clear space to play them well and the first two activities are gloriously noisy.)

 This page of activities is largely concerned with encouraging and developing a positive sense of self in a child through speech and drama exercises.
-It's something I feel passionate about and the page grew larger accordingly!
-There are 36 activities ranging in appropriateness from kindergarten age upward.
+It's an area I am passionate about and the page grew larger accordingly!